Overview of the user model

 • Members: Paid users with full access to create, edit, and manage items

-• Viewers: Free users who can view shared work
+• Guests: Free external users available on Business and Enterprise plans who can view or edit shared items

 Provisional membership